JoseRoca/WinFBX/docs/Numeric datatypes/CComplex Class.md

 # CComplex Class

 `CComplex` is a class to work with complex numbers with Free Basic.
 Complex numbers are represented using the type `_complex`.
 The real and imaginary part are stored in the members `x` and `y`.
+There is also a flat api version that you can use alone or in combination with this class (see: [Complex Numbers Procedures](https://github.com/JoseRoca/WinFBX/blob/master/docs/Numeric%20datatypes/Complex%20Numbers%20Procedures.md)

 ```
 TYPE _complex